mpostaire/.dotfiles/README.md

 ## TODO

 ### high priority
+- each reload, floating clients lose height equivalent to their title bar height
 - weather inside calendar

 - toggle show popup controls and keygrabber inside control_widgets except if it is in a group